cordobamusicgroup/frontend-vite/.github/instructions/chatgpt.instructions.md

 - Follow accessibility best practices (e.g., ARIA roles, keyboard navigation).
 - Use a consistent code formatting tool (e.g., Prettier) and linting tool (e.g., ESLint).
 - Use descriptive commit messages that explain the purpose of the changes.
+- Talk in spanish, write code in english.